TL;DR

 When discussing your practicum, avoid criticizing your organization or supervisor.
 Even legitimate frustrations presented in interviews suggest you might similarly criticize future employers.
 Frame challenges as learning opportunities and organizational limitations as contexts you navigated professionally.

 Connect practicum experiences to the specific position you are interviewing for.
 Explain how your current work prepares you for the responsibilities this role involves.
-These explicit connections help interviewers see your practicum as directly relevant preparation.
+Students who have been intentionally networking during their practicum often find that these professional connections provide both interview leads and valuable insider perspectives on potential employers.

 Maintaining Perspective